 Step 5: Monitor and Adjust Your Portfolio

-Rebalancing is an important process of resetting your investment assets to your targeted allocation.
 Beware, that at times it won’t “feel good” to make a rebalancing adjustment.
 For example, you may just want to let it run when markets are doing well or leave it alone when markets are down.
-This is a time to lean on the third “D” of investing, maintain discipline and take action.
+This is a time to lean on the third “D” of investing: Maintain discipline and take action.

 You can ensure your investment portfolio remains aligned with your goals by staying informed and seeking professional advice when needed.
 Remember, investing is a marathon, not a sprint.
 Stay patient and focused on your long-term goals.